InfoSecDion/Threat-Hunt-Report-Support-Session/README.md

 Identify the appropriate starting point for the hunt by analyzing indicators suggesting that support-themed scripts and helpdesk-style files were executed directly from the Downloads directory in early October.

 - **Primary Endpoint:** `gab-intern-vm`
-- **Reasoning:** This system displayed the earliest and most consistent signs of suspicious support-tool activity, including an execution event from the Downloads folder on October 9th, 2025, at 12:22 PM—aligning with the suspected point of initial compromise.
+- **Reasoning:** Initial indicators suggested that support-themed scripts were executed from the Downloads directory.
+To establish a reliable starting point for the investigation, I used a broad query to identify the earliest occurrence of this behavior and determine which system first exhibited suspicious activity.
 - **KQL Query Used:**
 ```
 DeviceProcessEvents